Dobbs v. Jackson Women's Health Organization: Legal journalists

 Alito's final opinion mirrored points made in the leaked draft, evaluating abortion from a historical standpoint and arguing that the Fourteenth Amendment covers only those rights that were "deeply rooted" at the time of its ratification in 1868, which did not include abortion.
 He referenced common law, including 17th-century English law, which outlawed abortion after quickening, the point when fetal movements are detectable (16 to 22 weeks of gestation), and the 12th-century Leges Henrici Primi.

 Alito pointed to a wave of laws introduced in the U.S. in the 19th century that outlawed pre-quickening abortions, and wrote, "abortion couldn't be constitutionally protected.
 Until the latter part of the 20th century, such a right was entirely unknown in American law.
 When the Fourteenth Amendment was adopted, three quarters of the States made abortion a crime at all stages of pregnancy."
 Some historians say that Alito's view skews the history of abortion in the U.S. and creates a flawed basis for overturning Roe.

-David H. Gans criticized conservative originalists' "history and tradition" analysis, in which constitutionality is based on state legislative practices at the time the Fourteenth Amendment was ratified.
+David H. Gans of The Atlantic criticized conservative originalists' "history and tradition" analysis, in which constitutionality is based on state legislative practices at the time the Fourteenth Amendment was ratified.
 Adam Liptak of The New York Times noted the dissenters' response to Alito's emphasis on Brown v.
 Board of Education as an example of the Court properly overturning its own "egregiously wrong" precedent: "If the Brown court had used the majority's method of constitutional construction it might not even have overruled Plessy, whether five or 50 or 100 years later."
 Liptak wrote that opponents of school desegregation had argued that segregated schools were legal under most state laws at the time the Fourteenth Amendment was ratified, and that the majority opinion in Brown had conceded the historical evidence was at best "inconclusive".
 In Politico, Leslie Reagan criticized the assertion that abortion was not "deeply rooted" in American "history and tradition".